Walter Tull: Walter Tull Trophy

-Media
+Media and television

-Respect!, an account of Tull's life, written for young people by Michaela Morgan, was published by Barrington Stoke in 2005.
+In 2005 Michaela Morgan wrote Respect!, an account of Tull's life, specifically written for young people and was published by Barrington Stoke.
 The book was shortlisted in the Birmingham Libraries young readers' book festival May 2008.

-A fictional work, Fields of Glory: The Diary of Walter Tull, by Maureen Lewis, Jillian Powell and Bernice Barry, was published by Longman in 2005.
-(Please note: this is a work of fiction; there is no surviving diary written by Tull.)

-Two films, focusing on teaching about Tull, were made for Teachers TV and launched in May 2008.

-Walter's War, a drama about the life of Tull, starring O. T. Fagbenle and written by Kwame Kwei-Armah, was made by UK channel BBC Four and first screened on 9 November 2008 as part of the BBC's Ninety Years of Remembrance season.
+Then in May 2008 two films were launched focusing on teaching about Tull which was made for Teachers TV.
+Also in 2008 the BBC created Walter's War, a drama about the life of Tull, starring O. T. Fagbenle and written by Kwame Kwei-Armah, that was first screened on 9 November 2008 as part of the BBC's Ninety Years of Remembrance season.
 The drama was aired alongside Forgotten Hero, a documentary about Tull.

-A biography by Phil Vasili, titled Walter Tull, 1888–1918, Officer, Footballer was published by Raw Press, 2010.
-A revised edition was published in 2018 by London League Publications.

-A book for young readers, Walter Tull: Footballer, Soldier, Hero, written by Dan Lyndon, was published by Collins Educational in January 2011.

-A Medal for Leroy (2012) by Michael Morpurgo is inspired by the life of Tull.

-The Octagon Theatre, Bolton staged Vasili's play Tull, 21 February to 16 March 2013.
-Working with local young people, Tottenham Theatre Group produced a version at the Bernie Grant Centre in Tottenham in 2014.

-In 2014, Gazebo Theatre, based in Bilston Town Hall, toured a play about the life of Tull, entitled The Hallowed Turf.
-It was presented in Wolverhampton on 3 October to launch the city's Black History Month.

 In 2016, Off The Records made an animated film about Tull's life, Walter Tull: Britain's First Black Officer, which was voiced by actor Liam Gerrard.
 The film was nominated for a children's BAFTA.